cutemachine/gatsby-starter-coming-soon/README.md

 ## Roadmap

 - [x] Build initial version
-- [ ] Style site with styled-compnents, Grid Styled, and Styled System
+- [ ] Style site with styled-components, Grid Styled, and Styled System
 - [ ] Make the site responsive
 - [ ] Make it easy to adjust settings (Twitter handle etc.), copy, and colors
 - [ ] Add support for themes